Ucluelet: History

 On December 26, 1905, while attempting to enter the Strait of Juan de Fuca in a strong southwest gale, a 2,346-ton steel-hulled four-masted barque, The Pass of Melfort, was wrecked east of Amphitrite Point.
 None of the 35 people aboard the vessel survived the sinking; 26 bodies were recovered and interred in a small cemetery northwest of Ucluelet.
 A nearby residential street, off Peninsula Road, is named after the ship.
 Following the disaster, the first lighthouse – a small wooden tower – was built at Amphitrite Point in 1906.
 This was destroyed in bad weather in 1914, and the current concrete Amphitrite Point Lighthouse opened in March 1915.
 A government telegraph office and a lifeboat station were also built.
-As World War I began, the local fishing industry had started.
+As World War I began, the local fishing industry had started to develop.

 When World War II began, the Government of Canada took measures to protect Vancouver Island’s west coast from potential invasions.
 The military established a seaplane base in Ucluelet and a land base at Long Beach.
 The road to Tofino, which had been worked on for thirty years, was finally completed.

 In 1941, the Direction Finding capabilities at RCAF station Ucluelet (Long Beach) were placed at the disposal of the Royal Canadian Navy.
 In 1942, RCN operators at Ucluelet, Coal Harbour and Alliford Bay were transferred to Gordon Head in Victoria.

 Ucluelet continued to prosper after the war luring more residents hoping for prosperity to the region.
 In August 1959, the long-awaited road to Port Alberni was finally opened.

 On February 26, 1952, Ucluelet became incorporated.
 Its status was changed to a District in 1997 to reflect, in part, the increasing population and increasing importance within the region.